phetdam/coding-interview-prep/README.rst

 source by language, with the subsequent level specifying topics.

-.. [#] To be fair, the implementations here are an order of magnitude cleaner than what one would typically end up writing under pressure in an interview.
+.. [#] To be fair, the implementations here are an order of magnitude cleaner than what is typically written under pressure in an interview.
 Unless asked, you wouldn't worry about inheritance and perfect-looking code.

 Contents
 --------